Frequently Asked Questions

 What if you don't accept my insurance?

-If you have an insurance plan that I don't accept you will have to pay at the time of service.
-However, I will provide you with a coded receipt for services (superbill) that you can submit to your insurance provider for reimbursement.
+If you have an insurance plan that we don't accept you will have to pay at the time of service.
+However, we will provide you with a coded receipt for services (superbill) that you can submit to your insurance provider for reimbursement.
 Reimbursement is based on your policy’s standards.
 Please call your insurance company’s member services number to verify how reimbursement works under your current insurance policy.

 What forms of payment are accepted?

-I accept all major credit cards, check, or cash.
+We accept all major credit cards, check, or cash.
 You may pay in person on the day of service or online.